DavidROliverBA/bac4-standalone/README.md

 ### Elements Not Appearing

-**Issue**: Clicked toolbar button but nothing shows on canvas **Solution**: Check the level dropdown - you might be at wrong C4 level.
+**Issue**: Clicked the toolbar button, but nothing shows onthe  canvas **Solution**: Check the level dropdown - you might be at the wrong C4 level.
 The app auto-switches levels now, but older sessions might need manual switching.

 ### Canvas Not Responding